ClockworkNet/kernel_cleanup/README.md

 # kernel_cleanup

 Evaluate installed Linux kernel packages (linux-headers, linux-image, linux-image-extra) and purge any that are not the current version or the newest version.

 ## Cron Example

+`dpkg` expects a more robust path:

 ```
+PATH=/usr/sbin:/usr/bin:/sbin:/bin
 @daily /usr/local/sbin/kernel_cleanup -q
 ```